baku89/pave/docs/index.md

 To try out the library, visit the **[Sandbox](./sandbox)**.

 ::: tip
-All code blocks in this documentation are editable and you can try out with Pave.
+All code blocks with viewer on the right are editable so you can try out the Pave library right here in the documentation.
 :::

 ## API